The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341

 \section{Summary}

-We present the properties of a newly discovered galaxy cluster hosting an extreme central galaxy as the first result of a larger survey.
+We have presented the properties of a newly discovered galaxy cluster hosting an extreme central galaxy as the first result of a larger survey.
 The cluster, discovered based on its central extreme properties, is observed with the \textit{Chandra} X-ray telescope.
 The main results of the study are summarized as follows:

-\begin{itemize} \item We find a new relaxed galaxy cluster with a central X-ray and radio bright AGN in its BCG, which increases the sample size of known quasar-mode feedback clusters to about five.
-With the exception of the X-ray bright nucleus, this cluster is similar to other well-studied clusters such as Abell 1795. \item The luminosity of the cluster is $\sim$7$\times10^{44}\,\rm{erg/s}$, while the average temperature is $4.3\substack{+1.7\\-1.9}\,\rm{KeV}$.
-The total mass, assuming hydrostatic equilibrium, is $6.90\substack{+4.29\\-2.62}\times10^{14}\,\rm{M}_\odot$, which is massive enough to be discovered by former shallow all-sky surveys (e.g., \textit{RASS} catalog).
-This, in combination with the discovery of the Phoenix cluster, implies that all-sky X-ray surveys can miss massive nearby cluster if they have a bright enough central point source. \item The X-ray morphology, the temperature profile, the density profile, and the central cooling time all suggest that the cluster has a strong cool core. \item We find weak evidence for an excess entropy at $\sim200\,\rm{kpc}$ from the center, indicating a possible recent ($\sim$180 Myr) heating event occurring near the center, which heats up and buoys high-entropy gas to a larger radius. \item The central galaxy has a star formation rate of $6.2\pm3.6\,\rm{M_\odot/yr}$, which is consistent with typical star formation rates ($\sim1-10\,\rm{M_\odot/yr}$) for strong cool core clusters, and implies that cooling is suppressed by two orders of magnitude. \item We find a hint (2$\sigma$) of X-ray cavities near the cluster center.
-The calculated cavity power is $2.3\times10^{44}\,\rm{erg/s}$, which is comparable to the radiative power of the nucleus, corresponding to roughly 0.1$\%$ of the Eddington value.
+\begin{itemize} \item We have found a new relaxed galaxy cluster with a central X-ray and radio bright AGN in its BCG, which increases the sample size of known quasar-mode feedback clusters to about five.
+With the exception of the X-ray bright nucleus, this cluster is similar to other well-studied clusters such as A1795. \item The luminosity of the cluster is $\sim$7$\times10^{44}\,\rm{erg\,s^{-1}}$, while the average temperature is $4.3\substack{+1.7\\-1.9}\,\rm{keV}$.
+The total mass, assuming hydrostatic equilibrium, is $6.90\substack{+4.29\\-2.62}\times10^{14}\,M_\odot$, which makes the cluster massive enough to have been discovered by former shallow all-sky surveys (e.g., RASS).
+This, in combination with the discovery of the Phoenix cluster, implies that all-sky X-ray surveys can miss massive nearby cluster with bright enough central point source. \item The X-ray morphology, the temperature profile, the density profile, and the central cooling time all suggest that the cluster has an SCC. \item We find weak evidence for an excess entropy at $\sim$200 $\rm{kpc}$ from the center, which indicates a possible recent ($\sim$180 Myr) heating event that occurred near the center and is heating up and buoying high-entropy gas to a larger radius. \item The central galaxy has an SFR of $6.2\pm3.6\,M_\odot\,\rm{yr^{-1}}$, which is consistent with typical SFRs ($\sim1-10\,M_\odot\,\rm{yr^{-1}}$) for SCCs clusters and implies that cooling is suppressed by two orders of magnitude. \item We find a hint (2$\sigma$) of X-ray cavities near the cluster center.
+The calculated cavity power is $2.3\times10^{44}\,\rm{erg\,s^{-1}}$, which is comparable to the radiative power of the nucleus, corresponding to roughly 0.1$\%$ of the Eddington value.
 Deeper observations are required to confirm the existence of the cavities.
-This implies that the AGN maybe transitioning between radiative and mechanical modes. \end{itemize}
+This implies that the AGN may be transitioning between radiative and mechanical modes. \end{itemize}